linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ### Client Credentials

 Each client device connecting to the VPN should have its own unique key.
-Further, each key should have its own identifier (client1, client2, etc.) but all other certificate information can remain the same. **If you need to add users at any time later, just repeat this step**.
+Furthermore, each key should have its own identifier (client1, client2, etc.) but all other certificate information can remain the same. **If you need to add users at any time later, just repeat this step**.

     cd /etc/openvpn/easy-rsa && source ./vars && ./build-key client1